AlexxIT/go2rtc/README.md

 **Apple devices**

 - all Apple devices don't support HTTP progressive streaming
-- iPhones don't support MSE technology because it competes with the HTTP Live Streaming (HLS) technology, invented by Apple
+- old iPhone firmwares don't support MSE technology because it competes with the HTTP Live Streaming (HLS) technology, invented by Apple
 - HLS is the worst technology for **live** streaming, it still exists only because of iPhones

 **Codec names**